Quick overview

 The information in the Land Registry may therefore not be consistent with the zoning plan.
 For example, your plot of land that is registered as a garden in the Land Registry may be marked as a mixed residential area in the zoning plan.
 If you are planning to build on the land, it is the use of the land that you are interested in.

-The specific conditions for building on your land can therefore be found in the municipality’s zoning plan.
+You can therefore find out the specific conditions for building on your land in the municipality’s zoning plan.
 This is available on the municipality’s website or from the municipal authority, the building authority or the regional authority.

 Tip for article